IBM/app-mod-journey/docs/details/customerTestimonials.md

 # Customer Testimonials

-- Transformation Advisor has been used by hundreds of customers to accelerate their modernization journey.
+Transformation Advisor has been used by hundreds of customers to accelerate their modernization journey.
 Here are just a few....

-## Avoid seeing an upload error
+## Testimonials, References and Use Cases

 [Application Modernization at Discover with Liberty Runtime: The Need to Modernize](https://www.ibm.com/blog/application-modernization-at-discover-the-need-to-modernize/)